-The SENDCo completed the post graduate degree in Special Needs coordination through Northampton University in October 2016.
+The SENDCo has completed the post graduate degree in Special Needs.

 Meeting additional needs and inclusion issues are targeted each year through the school's long-term goals and the Learning Improvement Plan.

 Continual Professional Development is ongoing and arranged to match these targets.